nahnsu/customer_web_application/README.md

 Possible improvements:

-- addition of JUnit testing
+- addition of more JUnit testing
 - addition of Spring Security, as the log in here is hard coded with admin account for security, rather than dynamically set